RgbTrouw/Visual-Memory/README.md

 This program is aimed at identifying images.
 A  set of pictures are stored as small 34x34 icons which serve as visual memory.

-The program is under development, but it does display some partial results.
+The program is still under development, but it does display some partial results.

   * To initialise memory: Edit-> Memory-> Convert to Shapes;